-Have you wanted to move some or all of your organization's infrastructure to a cloud service provider (CSP) such as Microsoft Azure, but have reservations?
+Have you wanted to move some or all of your organization's infrastructure to a cloud service provider (CSP) such as Microsoft Azure but have reservations?
 These could include security, compliance, and/or costs — areas you would not want to have surprises.
-This is why it is important to consider how you will get you there in a way that is both secure and optimized for cost and performance.
+This is why it is important to consider how you will get you there in a secure and optimized way for cost and performance.
 To help you navigate this process, we put together some key points to consider in your cloud migration strategy.

 Perhaps you are considering an Azure cloud migration project because of a looming and costly on-premises network refresh.
 Or you may have pressures from evolving demands around compliance, agility, and mobility.
 In all cases, you need more time to focus on core business strategy and less on managing the technology for your business operations.

 You are not alone!
 Over the past several years, demand for cloud infrastructure services has grown and is projected to continue.
 In a recent study by MarketsandMarkets Research, the global cloud market is projected to grow from $73 billion in 2019 to $166.6 billion by 2024, at a Compound Annual Growth Rate (CAGR) of 18.0%.
 One of the key players influencing the global cloud market is Azure, Microsoft's public cloud.
 They have earned their market position by developing one of the most comprehensive set of cloud service offerings available.
 Now more than ever, small and medium-sized businesses (SMBs) are looking to Azure for its security, compliance, affordability, and scalability features.
 If your business is ready or thinking about an Azure cloud migration, here are a few helpful things to understand before you make the move.